aniket-teltumbade-au9/spotify-clone/README.md

 # Spotify Clone React App

 This app is clone of Spotify - Online Music Player.
-In this application, user can login, create playlists, play playlists.
+In this application, user can login, create playlists, play soundtracks of playlists.

 ## Available Scripts